Table of Contents

 - when you will be chopping things.

-Our conclusion is: a fixed-blade knife is the best survival knife when you cannot afford any failure.
+Our conclusion is: The fixed-blade knife is the best survival knife when you cannot afford any failure.
 If you need to hide it perfectly though or don’t have much room for it, then you may go for a folding blade, which also has the benefit of not hindering your moves.

 Some knife models will hold up better than others will.
 The following is a rundown of the top knives for wilderness use and the best hunting knife types.
 You can take this guide as a survival knife review to prepare you for an important purchase.